blackchip-org/zc/doc/stack.md

     ( -- )

-If an operation can accept multiple types, a type parameter, such as `T` is
-used:

-    ( T T -- T )

-The allowed types are then listed in the order that they are used for parsing.
-For
-example:

-where *T* is one of:
-- BigInt
-- Float

-Values are parsed, in order, for the types listed.
-The first type that successfully parses the value is the type used for *T*.

 Parameters can be named by placing a name and a `:` before the type:

     ( real:Float imag:Float -- Complex )